Rudd-O/prometheus-qubes-proxy/README.md

 Install the `prometheus-qubes-proxy` package on your VM template.

-Install the `prometheus-qubes-proxy-service` package on your VM template.
+Install the `prometheus-qubes-proxy-service` package on your VM template, or standalone, or even dom0.
+The files of that package must be present on the VM whose metrics exporter you want to query via the proxy.

 Install the `prometheus-qubes-proxy-dom0` package on your `dom0` AdminVM.